 - Orange County

+- Seminole County

 - City of Apopka

 - City of St. Cloud

 - City of Mount Dora

+- NeoCity

+- Foundations

+- Private Business

-Under the guidance of the Executive Committee's ad hoc Revenue Diversity Committee, CareerSource Central Florida is exploring funding opportunities and partnerships in order to serve local businesses and career-seekers with workforce opportunities not defined by grant or legislative parameters.
+Under the guidance of CareerSource Central Florida's Board of Directors, The Revenue and New Markets Diversity Committee is continuously exploring funding opportunities and partnerships in order to serve local businesses and career-seekers with workforce opportunities not defined by grant or legislative parameters.